inang1/Website/README.md

 # Website
-Making my own personal website
+Making my own personal website with a light/dark theme

-Bones of the website are done, just need to figure out content now
+Bones of the website are done (including light/dark theme toggle), just need to figure out content now